jennyrud01/jennyrud01/README.md

 Currently I am a senior at the University of Western Sydney finalizing my Master degree of Data Science.
 My research interest is computer/robot vision, and development of robotic solutions.
 I am working on my second research project called 'Intelligent Pantry' (the repository is in private mode) applying combination of robot vision, reinforcement/imitation learning models, hardware components, electronics and mechanical design solutions.
+📫 For inquiries and project collaborations please use my email address: eugsav2005@yahoo.com